mdmjsh/FPR/write_up.md

 \end{code}

 This still yields multiple possible solutions, so we will need to broaden our search to include 5d.
-As it happens all of the potential solutions for 11d end in "I", so we know that the answer for 5d must match ".III".
+As it happens all of the potential solutions for 11d end in "I", so we know that the answer for 5d must much ".III".

 \begin{code}
 a5ds = find' p4 [".III"]
 -- [(13,"XIII"),(53,"LIII"),(103,"CIII"),(503,"DIII")]
 \end{code}

-We're slightly closer, but there are still multiple solutions for all positions currently.
+We're slightly closer, but there are still multiple solutions for all position currently.
 Let's remind ourselves of all the values in the search space:

 gchi> a13ds
 [(131,"CXXXI"),(421,"CDXXI"),(571,"DLXXI"),(1031,"MXXXI")]